zzhangjii/learning-library/workshops/docker/DockerJS.md

 - [Docker Documentation](https://docs.docker.com)
 - A container is a runtime instance of a docker image: [Container Documentation](https://docs.docker.com/glossary/?term=container)

 Containers have been around for many years.
-Docker created a technology that was usable by mere humans, and was much easier to understand than before.
-Thus, has enjoyed a tremendous amount of support for creating a technology for packaging applications to be portable and lightweight.
+Docker created a technology that allows developers to create and package containers into applications that are portable and lightweight.

 ### VM vs Container